 Can Wearable Devices Detect Early Signs of Diseases?

 Wearable technology has evolved beyond basic fitness tracking to become a powerful tool for detecting early signs of diseases.
+Devices like smartwatches, fitness bands, and biosensors are now capable of monitoring critical health metrics in real time, helping users and healthcare professionals identify potential health issues before they become serious.

 Can Wearable Devices Detect Early Signs of Diseases?